Tourism Brittany

 • The history of the kouign-amann: how a baker who ran out of flour created one of Brittany’s most indulgent desserts.

-• The Saint-Malo cracker: this dry biscuit was invented by sailors for long sea crossings.
+• The craquelin from Saint-Malo: this dry bread roll invented by sailors for long voyages.

 • Authentic Breton crêpes: thin, delicious and a must-try in Saint-Malo.